Last Updated: May 2025

-Walmart’s TEA assessment is used to screen new applicants as well as Walmart employees applying to various managerial and leadership positions, such as Team Lead, Hourly Supervisor, Academy Trainer, and Department Manager.
+This single assessment is used both to screen external applicants and to consider existing associates for promotion into positions such as Team Lead, Hourly Supervisor, Academy Trainer, and Department Manager.

 It's the first step of Walmart's hiring process, right after you submit your application.
 And it replaces the former Walmart Leadership Assessments, named SLA and TLA, which are no longer in use.